Biblical Counseling Is Discipleship

 These are good reasons to embrace the sufficiency of Scripture for all of life.

 (We recognize that, through God’s common grace, psychological research and clinical counseling can offer real insight into human behavior and helpful tools for care.
 When appropriate, we are open to referring our members to Christian psychologists.
 At the same time, we approach all such care through the lens of Scripture and the hope of the gospel.
-Biblical counseling remains distinct in its foundation and aim: it centers on Christ, the Wonderful Counselor (Isa.
-9:6), and seeks lasting transformation through His Word, and sets Christlikeness as our ultimate aim.)
+Biblical counseling remains distinct in its foundation and aim: it centers on Christ, the Wonderful Counselor, and seeks lasting transformation through His Word, and sets God's love as our ultimate aim, and Christlikeness as our ultimate method.)

 5. Biblical Counseling Is the Church’s Ordinary Calling—For All Believers

-“God intends that churches serve as schools of counseling wisdom.
+Powlison taught that “God intends that churches serve as schools of counseling wisdom.
 You serve a congregation of potential members of the pastoral care team...
-The church’s DNA includes wise counseling in daily life by people who already know and love each other.” — Powlison
+The church’s DNA includes wise counseling in daily life by people who already know and love each other.”

 6. Read The Pastor as Counselor by David Powlison